Epidemiology of binge drinking: United Kingdom

 As of 2008, results have been mixed and inconsistent across the country.
 Among young people (under 25), binge drinking (and drinking in general) in England appears to have declined since the late 1990s according to the National Health Service.

 While being drunk (outside of a student context) in mainland Europe is widely viewed as being socially unacceptable, in the UK the reverse is true in many social circles.
 Particularly amongst young adults, there is often a certain degree of peer pressure to get drunk during a night out.
-This culture is increasingly becoming viewed by politicians and the media as a serious problem that ought to be tackled, partly due to health reasons, but mostly due to its association with violence and anti-social behavior.
+This culture is increasingly becoming viewed by politicians and the media as a serious problem that ought to be tackled, partly for health reasons, but mostly due to its association with violence and anti-social behaviour.

 Using a 5-drink, 30-days definition, British 15–16-year-olds binge drink at a rate of 54%, the fourth highest in Europe, and 46% report intoxication in the past 30 days.

 The British TV channel Granada produces a program called Booze Britain, which documents the binge drinking culture by following groups of young adults.

 As a reaction to the binge drinking epidemic in Britain, several charities have been created to raise awareness of the dangers of binge drinking and promote responsible drinking.
 These charities notably include Alcohol Concern and Drinkaware.

 In May 2018 the Scottish Government implemented a minimum unit price of 50 pence per unit of alcohol sold in Scotland.
 The aim of this was to improve health outcomes from by reducing the availability of alcoholic beverages that are both low in cost and high in alcohol content.